The utils vmod is a VMOD for useful functions that don’t require their own VMOD.

 not on a reused backend connection.
 This function can only be called

-from a backend context (ie. sub vcl_backend_*
+from a backend context (ie. sub vcl_backend_*), for example from sub vcl_backend_fetch.

 Setting the flag to 0 turns off the flag, which allows you to take back the previous decision about forcing a fresh connection on the next retry.